mmbase/mmbase-oldimport/contributions/natmm/readme.txt

 Features of LeoCMS (currently) not used in NatMM:
 1. one click editing
 2. workflow
-3. versioning
-4. notification
+3. notification
-5. remote publishing (staging and live clouds)
+4. remote publishing (staging and live clouds)

 What is in it for you?